1.1 The Human Cost of Military Operations

 The proportion of serving members suffering from PTSD tends initially to be close to that of the general population, but it becomes significantly higher as exposure to combat or atrocities increases.

-The proportion of veterans who suffer from PTSD is higher than for serving members.
-The highest proportion - 42.5% - is found among veterans receiving services from Veterans Affairs Canada (VAC) since the coming into force of its New Veterans Charter on 1 April 2006.
+The proportion of veterans who suffer from PTSD is higher than the proportion of serving members who have the disorder.
+The highest proportion – 42.5% – is found among veterans receiving services from Veterans Affairs Canada (VAC) since the coming into force of its New Veterans Charter on 1 April 2006.

-Given that, with the end of combat operations in Afghanistan, a total of between 25,000 and 35,000 soldiers will be released from the CF over the next five years, at least 2,750 of them can be expected to suffer from a severe form of PTSD and at least 6,500 will suffer from a mental health problem diagnosed by a health professional.
+With the end of combat operations in Afghanistan, between 25,000 and 35,000 military members will have been released from the CF between 2011 and 2016.
+At least 2,750 of them can be expected to suffer from a severe form of PTSD, and at least 5,900 will suffer from a mental health problem diagnosed by a health professional.

 To meet the anticipated needs of the thousands of service personnel who will become veterans over the coming years, the services introduced over the past 10 years will need to be made available on an even broader scale.